 Probiotics for the keto diet should include several (or all) of the microbial species that we discussed throughout this article.

-You may also nourish your gut microbiome by eating certain prebiotic dietary fibers, which you can read more about by checking out our Keto Diet Gut Health Benefits article!
+You may also nourish your gut microbiome by eating certain prebiotic dietary fibers.

 We highly recommend using keto diet probiotics in conjunction with prebiotic dietary fibers.